LimeChain/gimlet/docs/input-for-ledger-tool.md

 input/initialize.json
 ```

-If you have a multi-program anchor project, you **must** create a program folder, which must have the exact program name that this `JSON` file specifies inputs for:
+If you have a multi-program Anchor project, you **must** create a program folder named exactly after the program, and place the corresponding JSON files inside:

 ```
 input/program_name/initialize.json